TheEgghead27/Eggbot/README.md

 e!say: says whatever you tell it to say

 e!shutdown: shuts the bot down without needing to manually stop the script

+e!get_icon: posts a link to the current server icon

+e!print_emoji {emoji}: prints the emoji code in terminal

 ## Official Host (Only on when TheEgghead27 is online)
 https://discordapp.com/api/oauth2/authorize?client_id=681295724188794890&permissions=3537984&scope=bot